Jak-Ch-ll/Jak-Ch-ll/README.md

 ## Hello there,

-I'm Jakob, a self-taught web developer, currently looking for an entry-level frontend position.I n the meantime I'm sharpening my skills and collecting certifications.
+I'm Jakob, a self-taught hobby developer, currently looking for an entry-level frontend position.I n the meantime I'm sharpening my skills and collecting certifications.

 ## Certifications